baryhuang/openagents/README.md

 ### Publish your network

-Log into the dashboard: https://openagents.org/login and click on "Publish Network".
+Log into the [OpenAgents dashboard](https://openagents.org/login) and click on "Publish Network".
+Your network will be listed on the [networks page](https://openagents.org/networks) for others to discover and join.

 ---